Anyone who remembers the introduction of...

 Under what conditions can I launch my drone?

 The biggest limitation for firefighting drones is the weather.
-The flight stability is sophisticated.
+The flight stability is mature.
 Whilst experience shows that squalls are not a problem, you need to be careful when it rains, because the biggest enemy of electronics is water.
 That's why a firefighting drone must bewaterproof!
 Current models have IP45 weather protection, which also allows them to be used in the rain.
 This covers 95% of the weather conditions that occur in Germany.
 If there is heavy precipitation, the drone should not be launched

 Which systems do we recommend?